bcssov/IronyModManager/index.md

 Reports issues and bugs [here](https://github.com/bcssov/IronyModManager/issues).
 * Be sure to include as much detailed information as you can.
 * Be sure to include steps to reproduce the issue.
 * Be sure to provide logs if you report crashes.
-Logs can be found in the logs directory of your Irony install.
+Logs can be found in the %AppData%\Mario\IronyModManager-Logs directory.

 ### Video Tutorials